Chris56974/Pethreon/README.md

 ## Design Doc

-This app is all about "contributors" making payments to "creators".
+This app is all about "contributors" making subscription payments to "creators".
+A creator will be able to pay an ETH tx fee to create a landing page that contributors can donate at.

-Each creator gets their own "landing page" that describes what they do and how much you can donate.
-All landing pages will be stored on the blockchain (each creator must pay a tx fee to put it there).

-Clients can then grab a list of all the creators from the blockchain and cache them locally via localstorage.

 ### Attributions